Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 The Common Spring Moth (Heliomata cycladata) is a beautiful moth species found in Alabama, particularly in the springtime.

 These moths have orange-brown wings with silver markings and white undersides.
-They have a wingspan of about 3/4 inch, making them one of the smaller types of moths in Alabama.
+Their wingspan is about 3/4 inch, making them one of the smaller types of moths in Alabama.

 Their larvae feed on grasses, small herbs, and weeds, making them an important part of the agricultural environment.

-The adult Common Spring Moth can be found in meadows, gardens, and fields in the spring months when they come out to feed on nectar from flowers.
+The adult Common Spring Moth can be found in meadows, gardens, and fields in the spring months, when it comes out to feed on nectar from flowers.

 Meanwhile, they are attracted to light at night, so you may see them fluttering around your porch or garden lights during their active season.